 In addition, of the 82.4 percent of recurrent expenditure incurred by the federal government in the third quarter, more than half, 59.1 percent went into debt service payments, leaving only 40.9 percent for non-debt recurrent expenditure, a situation which explains why many government agencies, including the military, are now complaining of lack of funds to run their operations effectively.

-At N1.24 trillion, debt service or interest payments was 12 percent higher than the proportionate budget estimate of N1.1 trillion and gulped 68.9 percent of the Federal government’s retained revenue.
+At N1.24 trillion, debt service or interest payments were 12 percent higher than the proportionate budget estimate of N1.1 trillion and gulped 68.9 percent of the Federal government’s retained revenue.

 Of this amount, N1.18 trillion (95.2 percent) was expended on domestic debt service, while the balance of N58.93 billion (4.8 percent) was for external debt service.

-Even the military are feeling the pain of poor funding, a report by International news agency Reuters on September 19 disclosed.
+Even the military is feeling the pain of poor funding, a September 19 report by Reuters News Agency disclosed.
 The Reuters report claimed that soldiers have been left with “too little equipment, and many vehicles are broken and gathering rust” as soldiers complain of poor funding for their operations.

 President Muhammadu Buhari, who seeks a second term at next year’s polls, signed off on a N9.120 trillion 2018 budget in June, after six months of appropriation delays by the National Assembly.